a-morales/kwm/README.md

 ```

 *Kwm* mainly consists of three panes so to speak.
 The main pane being the entire screen.
 After at least 1 window insertion has occurred, the screen will consist of either a left and right pane,
 or an upper and lower pane.

-The width of the left/right pane can be changed, as well as the height of the upper/lower pane
+The width of the left/right pane can be changed, as well as the height of the upper/lower pane.
 Currently these cannot occur simultaneously, and the type of panes created is decided by the main pane split-mode.

 If the main pane is split using vertical mode, a left and right pane is created.